Tammam Azzam at Ayyam Gallery

 The exhibition slightly loses focus in Azzam’s heavy reliance on urban art, which in itself is very familiar.
 In We Were There, two silhouetted little girls are imposed onto a rust-coloured globe, one of them pointing skywards.
 The nod towards Banksy is not subtle.
 Likewise, Syrian Olympic relies on stencil work and spray paint on exposed walls, and though the visual joke created is affecting, the technique has been learned elsewhere.
 There are bleak Syrian landscapes with the evident effects of war, over which have been superimposed scenes from Gauguin, Dali, Matisse, the Mona Lisa and – in one particularly galling example – Andy Warhol’s Elvis figures in a line along the landscape.
 Azzam is deliberately drawing the viewer’s eyes first to the established artworks, the scene against which they are set a secondary dawning realisation, but the works themselves aren’t original enough to effect this process.

 That said, the bleak irony of works such as We’ll Stay Here – in which a dilapidated tenement building has all but collapsed, though its walls are as brightly coloured as a child’s sweets – does redeem some of the more glaring work in the collection.
 The photographs, digitally remastered with tones of surrealism, are by far the strongest works in the exhibition.
 And then there is Freedom Graffiti, with Klimt’s wistful dream of romance all but obscuring the vast cavity of war-torn damage behind.

 Photos: Adam Bennett

-Tammam Azzam is at the Ayyam Gallery until 30th January 2014, for more information visit here.
+Tammam Azzam is at the Ayyam Gallery until 30th January 2014.
+For more information visit the gallery’s website here.